 The two main types of ventricular tachycardia resolve themselves in 30 seconds (V-tach not sustained).
 Those that last more than 30 seconds interfere with normal blood flow or require medical intervention to resolve (sustained V-tach).

 The pillars of the treatment for clinically stable ventricular tachycardia are the various antiarrhythmic drugs.

-In view of the relatively narrow therapeutic windows with these agents, special attention must be paid to the pharmacokinetics of the drugs.
+Given the relatively narrow therapeutic windows with these agents, special attention must be paid to the pharmacokinetics of the drugs.

-Most antiarrhythmic drugs can actually cause ventricular arrhythmias, and the risks generally increase with increasing serum drug levels.
+Most antiarrhythmic drugs can cause ventricular arrhythmias, and the risks generally increase with increasing serum drug levels.

-The amiodarone is the drug of choice for acute ventricular tachycardia refractory cardioversion shock.
+Amiodarone is the drug of choice for acute ventricular tachycardia refractory cardioversion shock.
 After recovery, oral medications are used for the long-term suppression of recurrent ventricular tachycardia.

 Current evidence favors class III antiarrhythmic drugs compared to class I drugs.